• Skip to primary navigation

 Maple Glazed Carrots (on the Stovetop)

-Maple glazed carrots are easy to make on the stovetop.
-Just simmer carrots, water, maple syrup, butter and orange juice in a pan to both cook the carrots and create a sweet syrupy glaze.
+Maple glazed carrots are an easy recipe to make on the stovetop.
+Just simmer carrots, orange juice, water, maple syrup and butter in a pan to both cook the carrots, and create a sweet maple glaze.
 Glazing carrots on the stovetop is almost as easy as boiling them, but much more delicious!

 Print Recipe Pin Recipe